 And in the morning, less than a mile’s hike away, the Rogue roared.
-It reminded me of Lower Falls in Yellowstone – not as tall and majestic a falls, but just as effective in eliciting involuntary ego loss.
+It reminded me of Lower Falls in Yellowstone – not as tall and majestic, but just as effective in eliciting involuntary ego loss.

 The river’s whisper and its roar both echoed inside me.
 Otherwise, I felt empty.
 Back in the car, creative and artistic visions took shape.
-I drove blissfully to Bend, where the universe delivered me glasses at a 7-Eleven.
+I drove blissfully to Bend, where the universe delivered me those 7-Eleven eclipse glasses.
 I’d only snacked since that burger two days before in Redding, so lunch was a steak sandwich splurge at Deschutes Brewing.

-Friends had recommended Bend for its natural beauty and recreation opportunities, but lingering there could keep me from finding a campground close enough to Madras that I could get there in time for the next morning’s eclipse even if state officials were correct in their apocalyptic traffic predictions.
+Friends had recommended Bend for its natural beauty and recreation opportunities, but lingering there would keep me from finding a campground close enough to Madras to get there in time for the next morning’s eclipse, given the apocalyptic traffic predictions.
 First choice, Tumalo State Park, was packed.
 A ranger said she’d just called Prineville, and they had plenty of space, but none by the time I got there.
 Jasper Point also had no vacancies.
 I asked the campground hostess what she would do in my shoes, as I did not want to violate any laws sleeping roadside in my car.

 “Can you do without electricity?”

 In Prineville, I stopped at the first place that sold coffee, figuring it was not the kind of town to offer much selection.
 The coffee was bitter and burnt.
 Leaving out the other end of town took me right past a Starbucks, but I did not want to pay for more coffee.
-Instead I paid penance for my metropolitan bias that assumed Prineville did not rate its own Starbucks.
-Reinforcing this new sensitivity, the road to Madras rolled past rural poverty and dead soldier tributes.
-It was easier to see how some districts would vote Trump, and I felt done in by my ignorance of life in what is dismissively called “fly-over country.”
+Instead I paid penance for my metropolitan bias, which assumed that Prineville could not offer quality coffee.
+Newly sensitive to my narrow views, rolling down the road to Madras past rural poverty and dead soldier tributes, it was easier to see how people in so-called “fly-over country” would vote differently.

 The hysterical traffic forecast never materialized.
 A few pockets slowed over the last five miles.
 Many cars randomly pulled over for eclipse viewing from the shoulder, and some paid sites had their fields covered with rows of RVs.
 By eight, I was parked in downtown Madras, sipping delicious coffee at a picnic table in a food truck court near Sahalee Park, and testing angles toward the sun with my cell phone camera on a tripod.

 The sky slowly darkened.
 The air cooled.
 People murmured and shouted as totality neared.
-Then, for about two minutes, all that remained of the sun, which you could look at with the naked eye, was a brilliant blazing liquid-chrome rim the color of the Silver Surfer.
+Then, for about two minutes, all that remained of the sun was a brilliant blazing liquid-chrome rim the color of the Silver Surfer.
 Two days after seeing the nowhere-but-here blue of Crater Lake, I saw the nowhere-but-here-and-never-but-now shine of a disappeared sun.

-As it re-emerged, the crowd dispersed.
-I wandered the streets looking at souvenirs, letting traffic thin out.
-Without much sign of that happening, I left around noon so I could make it to Ann’s house in Kennewick on time for the dinner we’d planned.
+Later on when the crowd thinned out I wandered the streets looking at souvenirs.
+I left around noon so I could make it to Ann’s house in Kennewick on time for the dinner we’d planned.
 It took an hour to get out of Madras and another hour before traffic loosened enough to really move.

 Around three, a tire blew out.
-From the shoulder, with cars speeding dangerously close, I called Mazda roadside assistance, because even if I did know how to change a tire, it would not be safe.
-I was so far from anywhere identifiable that, even with Mazda using its GPS, they asked for descriptions of physical aspects of the landscape to help determine where to send a rescue truck.
+From the shoulder, with cars speeding dangerously close, and no experience changing tires, I called Mazda roadside assistance.
+I was so far from anywhere identifiable that, even with Mazda using its GPS, they asked for descriptions of physical aspects of the landscape to help figure out where to send help.
 They said they would have to call back.

 While waiting, I re-read parts of When Things Fall Apart to remind me how to embrace this unwelcome change.
 Minutes later an official highway rescue tow-truck pulled up and two real men put my spare on in about 10 minutes.
-As they did, Mazda called back and said it would cost some hundreds of dollars and at least three hours because of my remote location, and by the way, the roads were crowded because there was an eclipse earlier that day.
+As they did, Mazda called back and said it would cost some hundreds of dollars and at least three hours because of my remote location, and by the way, didn’t I know that the roads were crowded because of people wanting to see the eclipse earlier that day?

 The tow-truck crew thought the spare could make it to Kennewick if I kept my speed under fifty.
 That meant I would not reach Hermiston for tire replacement before closing time, so I should pull over and check the heat of the spare compared to the other tires, because if the spare blew I’d be stuck in the countryside until I could get a tow.
-I offered them $20 for “beer” as code for my hoping to retain a shred of masculinity, but they refused it.
+I offered them $20 for beer in a coded attempt to regain a sense of masculinity, but they refused it.

 Less than thirty minutes later, I was in a seven-mile back-up in Wasco, waiting an hour-and-a-half to turn from highway 97 to highway 84.
 But (I summoned Pema), what beautiful rock formations out my windows!
 Such intricate Mighty Favog faces and patterns you’d see as a child when you had nothing but time!
 What a blessing to recall the eclipse image—“best album cover ever!”